digitalbricklayer/techteapotcom/content/posts/back-basics.md

 I think that learning a language from scratch, just for the fun of it, may just be the tonic for a mild dose of mid-career blues.
 Hopefully, that sense of wonder may return.
 I sure hope so.

-I'll let you know :)
+I'll let you know :smile: